Fifth periodic review of Westminster constituencies: Summary of changes

-The Boundary Commission for Northern Ireland recommended minor changes to seats would take place in the east of the province.
+In Northern Ireland, the Boundary Commission recommended that the number of seats remained at 18, with minor changes to 12 of these, primarily in the east of the province.

 In England, the seats recommended seldom straddle the largest council areas, i.e. counties (metropolitan or otherwise); however they may cross boundaries of unitary authorities.
 York was consolidated to have two seats, without electoral wards from North Yorkshire.
 The unitary authorities of Berkshire are represented in Westminster by many cross-authority seats.

 The Boundary Commission for England created one extra seat each to represent ten non-metropolitan counties: Cornwall, Derbyshire, Devon, Essex, Hampshire, Lancashire, Norfolk, Northamptonshire, Warwickshire and Wiltshire; and one covering the area of the former county of Avon.
 This was partly offset by the abolition of one seat in each of the six metropolitan counties of Greater Manchester, Merseyside, Tyne and Wear, South Yorkshire, West Midlands and West Yorkshire, together with a net loss of one seat in Greater London.

 London was reviewed borough-by-borough – some were "paired".
 This means they see one or more straddling seats.
 This solution ensures that the sizes of the electorates are not too disparate, in other words, quite fairly apportioned to reflect the adult resident population.
 Two boroughs lost a seat and one area of central London gained a constituency.

 The approved recommendations for the three countries saw a net increase of 4 seats from 646 to 650 (for the 2010 general election).

+Detailed changes – England (2010)

 New and abolished constituencies

 As a result of changes to the names of seats, it is not always easy to clearly identify newly created constituencies or those abolished during the review process.
 One way of considering this is to link each proposed seat with an existing seat which contributes the most voters to that new seat.
 Any proposed seat which cannot be linked to an existing seat is then considered to be a "new" constituency.
 Conversely, any existing seat which is not linked to a proposed seat is considered to have been abolished.

 Accordingly, the following seats are regarded as new creations: